janbridley/janbridley/README.md

 Here are a few visualizations that make use of code I've contributed to or developed!

-TODO: self assembly of octahedra?
-At constant density
+<~--- TODO: self assembly of some lattice - compress? --->

-TODO: Bond order diagrams and lattice snapshots of POLYHEDRA/POTENTIALS STABLE IN TCP PHASES: a15, beta U? mgZn2 (C14), gamm brass

-OR: show the coordination polyhedra of a complicated phase - render to match the palette of the other figures!

 <div>
    <img src='src/bods.svg' alt='Bond-order diagrams for a few related phases!' width='32%'/>